 The Government’s Action Plan for Adult Social Care during the coronavirus outbreak includes a commitment to publish specific guidance for social care service providers and for family carers of autistic adults.
 Detailed resources and information for care providers, family carers and professionals who work with autistic adults are being prepared.
 The plan adds that councils and the NHS need to ensure continued support for young people who will be transitioning from children’s to adult services during the outbreak.
 See section 3 of the plan – click here

 Official guidance about social distancing – click here

 Berkshire Healthcare NHS Trust has produced a coronavirus symptom checker for people with learning disabilities, which can be used by relatives and carers, and has information about mental health and wellbeing – click here

 The National Autistic Society has compiled a range of information to help autistic people and their families during the coronavirus outbreak – click here

 If your child is aged up to 5, Berkshire charity Dingley’s Promise provides tailored support for families of early years children with additional needs, including autism, and has a range of resources to help during the pandemic – click here

-If you need some tips about helping children who have sleep difficulties, Berkshire charity Parenting Special Children’s specialist advisers have complied a list of tips you can use – click here
+If you need some tips about helping children who have sleep difficulties, Berkshire charity Parenting Special Children’s specialist advisers have compiled a list of tips you can use – click here

 Another source of support for families where children aged 16 or under are struggling with sleep is the Cerebra Sleep Service – click here

 The PDA Society has complied a list of links and tips for families of children with the PDA profile of autism but others may also find them useful – click here

 Ambitious about Autism has a range of daily and weekly planners available to help you organise your time – click here to download them and for other advice

 Ambitious about Autism has also published an e-book – called The World Has Turned Upside Down to explain the lockdown to children.
 To download the book – click here